$30 AUD ($25 USD), Graphite on Paper, 43 cm x 36 cm (17″ x 14″) | Print Code: JTBA21 | Contact for prints

 As we continue down this horrid track of compromise, we soon become the fulfilment of Matthew 24:27-28:

 “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You are like whitewashed tombs, which look beautiful on the outside but on the inside are full of dead men’s bones and everything unclean.
 In the same way, on the outside you appear to people as righteous but on the inside you are full of hypocrisy and wickedness.”

 The beautiful, fragrant garden of our hearts (Song of Songs 4:12 -5:1), which we once reserved for the pleasure of Christ alone, has slowly turned into a garbage dump for everything vile and unclean.
-Outwardly, we might be able to maintain the appearance of being a “good Christian” for awhile, but inwardly we cannot escape the rotten, evil, stinking smell of our impure thoughts and motives.
+Outwardly, we might be able to maintain the appearance of being a “good Christian” and may even be looked up to by others for awhile, but inwardly we cannot escape the rotten, evil, stinking smell of our impure thoughts and motives.